mademoixcel/Netflix-movies-SQL/README.md

 4 Configure the necessary settings for the database.

 5 Verify that PostgreSQL is running correctly by accessing the database using pgAdmin or a terminal.

-Verification
+**Verification**

-6 To verify that PostgreSQL has been installed correctly, you can do the following:
+To verify that PostgreSQL has been installed correctly, you can do the following:

-Open pgAdmin and connect to the newly created database.
+1 Open pgAdmin and connect to the newly created database.

-Run a basic SQL query to check that the database is functioning correctly.
+2 Run a basic SQL query to check that the database is functioning correctly.

 # Usage
 To use this query, you need to have a database with these tables (best_movie_by_year, best_show_by_year, best_movies, best_shows, raw_credits, and raw_titles) and their data loaded into it.

 Connect to the database: Establish a connection to the database where the 6 tables are stored.
-This can be done through pgAdmin
+This can be done through pgAdmin.

 Write the query: Write a SQL query.
 For example, you could write a query to get the movie titles, release years, and genres for all Netflix movies.